bear43/chatgpt-hackathon/readme.md

 Use mongo to keep files with tags.
 Database "files" should be created manually.
-Files uploading mechanism is not finished, you should add text and tags right into new document in collection "files"."ClusterizedText"
+Files uploading mechanism is not finished, you should add text and tags right into new document in collection "files"."ClusterizedText".
+Also you should use your client-id and client-secret for using tinkoff ADFS